Why Photographers Often Owe Taxes

 - File on time, even if you cannot pay: The failure-to-file penalty (5% per month, up to 25%) is ten times larger than the failure-to-pay penalty (0.5% per month).
 Filing a return and not paying is always better than not filing at all.

-If a balance already exists, the IRS offers resolution programs at every stage: installment agreements for manageable balances, Offer in Compromise when the balance is not realistically collectible, and the IRS Fresh Start Program for qualifying taxpayers with liens or substantial back-tax balances.
-TaxWave determines which option fits your numbers during a free consultation.
+For Photographers, the right route depends on the numbers: installment agreements for manageable balances, Offer in Compromise when the balance is not realistically collectible, and penalty relief or lien withdrawal under the broader IRS Fresh Start Program for qualifying taxpayers.
+TaxWave's Enrolled Agents determine which option fits during a free consultation.